 Now that gym staff are returning to work, we're starting to get a clearer picture with regards to any cancellation rules.
 An important point to note: your gym membership selection required you to agree to your employer salary exchange and the gym's terms and conditions.
 Any cancellation request must be submitted by your company to GymFlex, who will liaise with your gym to seek approval from them.
 The gym holds the final decision.
 Some general guidance to help facilitate any cancellation requests follows:

 - Double check whether your gym has any information on their website with regards to cancellation rules

 - Submit your cancellation request to your HR & Benefits team with accompanying evidence to support the request:

-- Medical cancellations require a doctors note which states you are unable to exercise
+- Medical cancellations require a doctor's note which states you're unable to exercise.

-- Relocation requires proof of your move, either new home address or company to confirm your work relocation.
+- Relocation requires proof of your move, either new home address or a letter from your company to confirm your work relocation.
 Note that gyms who allow cancellation due to relocation normally have a minimum move distance.
-Additionally, should your gym have another club within their chain which is nearer your new location then a club transfer will be provided
+Additionally, should your gym have another club within their chain which is nearer your new location then a club transfer will be provided.

 - Allow us some time to manage everything.
 Please remember there are numerous parties involved with the setup of your membership and due to COVID there is a backlog of queries.
 We will address everything as soon as possible but there may be some delays handing requests.
 We do apologise and would thank you for your patience.